spryker-community/genix/README.md

     genix

-You can follow the prompts to generate a new module, create plugins, and integrate with your Spryker project.
+You can follow the prompts to initialize projects, generate a new module, create plugins, and integrate with your Spryker project.

 ## Contributing